Thank you for your interest in piano study at the University of Arizona Fred Fox School of Music!

 - memorization is required, with the exception of works written after 1945

 M.M. and D.M.A. in Piano Performance:

 - Prepare a 45-minute program demonstrating a variety of styles and techniques.

 - Inclusion of at least one work from the 18th Century and one from the 20th/21st Century will help us evaluate your potential as a degree candidate; an etude of virtuosity is highly recommended, as well.

 - Memorization is required, with the exception of works written after 1945.

 - a selection of works for voice and piano in two languages

 - a solo work that is representative of your abilities

 - sight-reading will be included at collaborative piano auditions

 Please be prepared to demonstrate your skills in playing and sight-reading as accurately as possible.
-Reading facility with treble and bass clefs is necessary.
+Reading facility in treble and bass clefs is necessary for individual instruction.
 Other factors that affect placement include variety and breadth of demonstrated repertoire, knowledge of rudiments of music (including scales), and the ability to play from memory.